Direct marketing

 Guide

-• Direct mail - this involves sending information to customers and potential customers by post.
+Direct mail involves sending information to customers and potential customers by post.
 This type of direct marketing work best with a high quality, targeted mailing list.
 Sending mail to a less targeted list means it is more likely to be received by someone who is not interested and considers it to be junk mail.
 See direct mail.

-• SMS/text message marketing is more likely to be read than emails, but consumers may find it more intrusive.
+SMW marketing is more likely to be read than emails, but consumers may find it more intrusive.
 This may work best for existing customers as unsolicited messages could be seen as spam.
 See m-commerce and mobile marketing.

 In-house and outsourced direct marketing

-If you're preparing basic leaflets for door drops or creating a simple email campaign, you can probably write and lay them out in-house.
+If you're making basic leaflets for door drops or a simple email campaign, you can probably write and lay them out in-house.
 However, your message must be presented well if your campaign is to be a success.
 If you're unsure of your in-house copywriting or design skills, saving money on a DIY job is likely to be a false economy.

 Outsourcing telemarketing can be useful if you don't have the staffing resources in-house.
 The downside is that you will have less control.